 After receiving the report, a follow up consultation will ensue with CST scientists to review the results, and discuss next-step PhosphoScan design.

 LAB MEDIA: 2849_PTMScan_Fig10.
 Authors, do the CST scientists generally review the results with the client over the phone, or is it done in person?
 Perhaps we can show footage of that process here.
+The consultation is typically done over the phone.
+Perhaps we can show footage of a CST scientist talking on the phone and looking at his/her computer screen showing a WB image on it.

 Step two in the process is the PhosphoScan analysis, performed with the Motif Antibody identified in KinomeView.
 In certain cases where the appropriate Motif antibody for a PhosphoScan study is already known, KinomeView would be skipped and the process would start here.

 LAB MEDIA: 2849_PTMScan_Fig11.
 Authors, please provide a higher resolution image for figure 11.
+Do not use image in fig 11, instead text overlay, “Part 2: PhosphoScan”, or, go back to figure 6 and highlight step 2: PhosphoScan.

 First, the samples shipped to CST are processed.
 Cells are lysed, and cellular proteins are digested with a protease.
 The resulting peptides are then fractionated by reversed-phase solid-phase extraction and then subjected to immunoaffinity purification using the selected phospho-motif antibody coupled to protein G agarose beads.